 So, Dr. Blanco and a team of nutritionists, liver, lung and newborn specialists included her in a second study.
 They gave her intravenous feedings of a fish oil-based formula that was available in Europe, but not yet approved by the Food and Drug Administration for use in the United States.

-Dr. Blanco had a research permit to provide the fish oil to babies like Amber, and found it delivered the required nutrition without harming the babies’ livers.
+Dr. Blanco had a research permit to provide the fish oil to babies, like Amber, and she found it provided needed nutrition without harming the babies’ livers.

 WHAT DOES IT MEAN TO BE A LEVEL IV NICU?